EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 A convention is adopted whereby safe haven-specific back-ends always cite the safe haven name.

 Within some interactive apps, you will see back-ends referred to via 'short-names'.
 Typically, these short-names are derived from the back-ends' VM names.
-However, a convention is adopted whereby safe haven-specific back-ends include the text 'tenant', to distinguish them from any TRE-level back-ends to which you might have access.
 So, for example, the short-names corresponding to the above back-ends are:

+* dap_1234_5678
-* dap_tenant_1234_5678
+* nsh_gpu_desktop01
-* nsh_tenant_gpu_desktop01
+* odp_gpu_desktop01
-* odp_tenant_gpu_desktop01
+* smartdf_gpu_desktop01
-* smartdf_tenant_gpu_desktop01
+* shs_sdf01
-* shs_sdf01 - as the Superdome Flex is a TRE-level, not safe haven-specific, back-end its short-name does not include 'tenant'.

 Within [job cards](#job-cards) on the [My Interactive Sessions](#my-interactive-sessions-page) page, described below, you will see the VM names upon which the jobs are running.

-!!!
-Info

-    The use of 'tenant' in short-names is adopted as a means to exploit Open OnDemand's use of filters to constrain certain apps to only be applicable to certain back-ends.

 ---